 - cellReservedForOperatorUse (IE type: "reserved" or "not reserved") In case of multiple PLMNs indicated in SIB1, this field is specified per PLMN.

+Additionally, a MulteFire cell may be also locally barred for a maximum of 300 seconds, due to location rejection message which was not integrity protected.
+A locally barred NHN cell is otherwise treated as if its broadcast cellBarred IE was set to “barred”.
+A locally barred PLMN AM cell may otherwise be treated as if its broadcast cellBarred IE was set to “barred”, or may be treated as an acceptable cell.
 When cell status is indicated as "not barred" and "not reserved" for operator use,

 - All UEs shall treat this cell as candidate during the cell selection and cell reselection procedures.